 Lori received a Bachelor of Fine Arts from Concordia University (1990), a Master of Arts in Somatic Psychology from the California Institute of Integral Studies (1995), and an Interdisciplinary PhD at Memorial University of Newfoundland (2019).
-She is a Certified Professional Member of the Canadian Counselling and Psychotherapy Association (CCPA #3865) and a Somatic Experiencing Practitioner (SEP), certified by the Somatic Experiencing Trauma Insitute (SETI).
+She is a Certified Professional Member of the Canadian Counselling and Psychotherapy Association (CCPA #3865) a Somatic Experiencing Practitioner (SEP), certified by the Somatic Experiencing Trauma Insitute (SETI), and a member of the United States Association for Body Psychotherapy (USABP).

 I grew up in St. John’s, Newfoundland and spent childhood summers both in town and around the bay, in the woods and on beaches in Conception Bay North, where I learned to love the trees, water, birds and other critters of the Earth.
 As a teenager I had the privilege of participating in the early years of Sound Symposium – a new music and sound event founded by percussionist, teacher and cultural leader Don Wherry (1935-2001).
 I attended workshops with important new music and interdisciplinary artists whose work had a formative impact in my life, feeding my own embodied sense of inquiry and play and introducing me to the ways of Deep Listening and improvisation.

-My counselling practice, scholarship and art all begin with listening and returning to body wisdom.
+My psychotherapy practice, scholarship and art all begin with listening and returning to body wisdom.
 I have cultivated these ways through my own challenges and struggles and the blessings of life’s journey.
 I have had wonderful teachers, friends, and community support along the way.
 Some of my most important teachers include Lee Saunders, Ian J Grand, and Don Hanlon Johnson.

 After years living and studying in Montreal and San Francisco I returned to St. John’s in 1997 where I continued raising my son as a single parent.
 Continuing more than 30 years of interdisciplinary art practice, I now collaborate with artists – writers, dancers, theatre artists and musicians– offering a unique somatic and spiritual care approach to creative process, dramaturgy and production.
 I also continue to contribute sound designs and musical scores for independent film and contemporary dance.